microsoft/RTVS-docs/remote-execution.md

 RTVS trusts (and that list of trusted issuers is [provided by the operating system](https://technet.microsoft.com/en-us/library/cc751157.aspx)), then that means that RTVS will trust certificates issued by that issuer as well.
 In that case you won't see the dialog box warning you of an untrusted certificate.
-This is *strongly recommended* for any production deployments of Remote Workspaces.
+It is *strongly recommended* that you use certificates signed by a trusted issuer for any production deployments of Remote Workspaces.

 ### Directories on Local and Remote machines